-Travel planning involves a range of choices where to go and how to get there are just a couple.
-At Loco2, we have your “how to go” decision covered, and you can probably guess it doesn’t involve flying!
+Travel involves so many choices - where, when and how to get there for starters.
+We've got “how to go” covered, and you can probably guess it doesn’t involve flying.

 The following are 15 reasons we're highlighting to show why travelling by train beats taking the plane: